mdbomba/linuxca/README.md

 Results will be a CA you can use to issue SAN certificates.

-If you do not have a dns server in your lab, you can use the script "set-dns.sh" on the CA server and have a dual purpose machine.

-I will post later script to generate SAN certiifcates.

 These scripts are consolidated primarily from the work represented at the following URLs

 https://www.golinuxcloud.com/openssl-create-certificate-chain-linux/